 F&C Advisory Board

-Administrative support for Freedom and Captivity was provided by Geneviève Beaudoin, Website and Media Manager.
+Administrative support for Freedom & Captivity was provided by Geneviève Beaudoin, Content Manager.
 Colby College research assistants Emma Terwilliger, Matt Gurgiolo, and Reagan Dennis contributed background research.

 Freedom & Captivity is a coalition of arts institutions, community organizations, advocacy and support groups for incarcerated and previously incarcerated people, criminal justice reform experts, abolitionists, and scholars who are offering a roster of coordinated activities events during Fall 2021 about incarceration, decarceration, and abolitionist visions in Maine.